-Explanation: The question sounds simple but the answer is quite complex.
+Explanation: The question sounds simple, but the answer is quite complex.
 First of all, cancer is not just a single disease.
 There are more than 100 different kinds of cancer, each with their own challenges.
-According to American Cancer Society, 1,688,780 cancer cases were diagnosed in 2017 alone.
-This means, the likelihood that one treatment could ever cure all types of cancer is extremely unlikely.
+According to the American Cancer Society, 1,688,780 cancer cases were diagnosed in 2017 alone.
+This means the likelihood that one treatment could ever cure all types of cancer is extremely unlikely.

-The cancer in each person is different too, making tumor as unique as fingerprints.
+Cancer in each person is different, making tumors as unique as fingerprints.
 However, that doesn’t mean we should quit trying.
-Many advances in biomedicine, like CRISPR, have allowed scientists to edit genome in mouse.
+Many advances in biomedicine, like CRISPR, have allowed scientists to edit the genome in mice.
 Their immune cells are genetically engineered to destroy cancer cells.
 This could be a good treatment option for people suffering from a specific type of cancer known as multiple myeloma (affecting blood plasma cells).

-According to the experts, the chance are very remote that we’ll find a single cure over the next century.
+According to the experts, the chances are very remote that we’ll find a single cure over the next century.